Wakanda/Addons/README.md

-Addons
+Add-ons Extension
 ======

-The Addons extension is already in Wakanda.
-This version is for users who want to try the latest stable features available.
+A version of the Add-ons Extension is already intsalled in Wakanda; however, you can use this version to try out the latest features we're working on.

-Here is what is different from the pre-installed version of the Addons :
+Here is what is different from the pre-installed version of the Add-ons Extension:

-1. Download of multiple widgets at once : if you add the attribute externalWidgets in your package, these widgets will also be installed.
-Example : Widget Tabs (install this widget via Addons and list of required widgets will be also installed)
+1. Download multiple widgets at once: pass an array of widgets to install to the externalWidgets attribute in your widget's package.json file.
+These widgets will  be installed when your main widget is installed.
+For example, if you try to install the Tabs wqidget, other widgets will be installed with it like the TabsBar, TabsContainer, TabsTab, Button, and Text.

-2. Possibility to install widgets directly by their github url, for example https://github.com/rmello4d/BarCode/tree/WAK10

-3. Possibility to sort (widgets,themes , extensions ...) by a some usefull criteria : Date , Install , Installed , Upgrade , Developer

-4. Possibilty to get (widgets,themes , extensions ...) for a specifique wakanda version (main , wakanda9 , wakanda10)
+2. Directly install widgets using their GitHub repository's URL.
+For example, when you click the Import a repository via a URL, you can enter the  https://github.com/rmello4d/BarCode/tree/WAK10 URL and the widget will be installed into the selected project or Favorites folder.

+3. Sort the add-ons by creation date, name, number of downloads, developer as well as if the widget can be installed, was installed, or needs to be upgraded.